Estimating the Potential of Program Repair Search Spaces with Commit Analysis: Terminology

 \textbf{Repair Operator:} A type of atomic change that is applied on the buggy program to repair the bug.
 For example, removing a statement from the source code is an operator used by Kali~\cite{qi2015analysis}.

-\textbf{Repair Strategy:} A set of repair operators applied in conjunction by a repair system to the buggy version of a program.
+\textbf{Repair Strategy:} A set of repair operators applied in conjunction by a repair approach to the buggy version of a program.
 For example, one of the strategies employed by NPEfix \cite{cornu2015npefix} is ``skip method'' (e.g., see \autoref{lst:npefix_ex}).
 Per this strategy, an if-statement is added before a suspicious statement.
 The corresponding if-condition checks whether a variable used by the suspicious statement is equal to null.
 If the if-condition holds, a return statement is executed.

-\textbf{Repair Ingredient:} An existing source code fragment that is reused by a repair system to fix the bug \cite{martinez2014fix,white2019sorting}.
+\textbf{Repair Ingredient:} An existing source code fragment that is reused by a repair approach to fix the bug \cite{martinez2014fix,white2019sorting}.
 For example, in one of its repair strategies, GenProg \cite{le2011genprog} creates a candidate patch by replacing a suspicious statement by another existing statement written elsewhere in the program.
 The latter is the \emph{ingredient} of the candidate patch.

-Note that ingredients can have different types.
-For example, in GenProg the ingredient is a statement, in NPEfix \cite{cornu2015npefix} it is a variable, and in Cardumen \cite{martinez2018ultra} it is a template mined from the program under repair.
+Note that ingredients can have different granularities.
+For example, in GenProg, an ingredient is a statement, in NPEfix \cite{cornu2015npefix} it is a variable, and in Cardumen \cite{martinez2018ultra} it is an expression.